QuentinRa/blog.quentinra.dev/tools/unity-2d/tips.md

 ``[Header("name")]`` / `[Space(value)]`
 before your variables declarations.

-Group objects into by groups in a gameObject.
+Group objects into groups using a gameObject (you may use "create empty game object".

 In RigidBodyComponent, use ``Interpolate`` in interpolate (make this smoother, ...).